-- Research data will be open by default, with exceptions in the cases justified in the Model Grant Agreement, thus following the principle 'as open as possible, as closed as necessary'8; - The development and implementation of a Data Management Plan (DMP) will become mandatory, even if not making research data open; - Emphasis will be placed on supporting as much as possible the proliferation of research data that are as far as possible findable, accessible, interoperable and reusable (FAIR); - Use of trusted repositories and infrastructures connected to EOSC will be encouraged and possibly required in some work programmes depending on the state of deployment of the EOSC-Core functions.
+- Research data will be open by default, with exceptions in the cases justified in the Model Grant Agreement, thus following the principle 'as open as possible, as closed as necessary'; - The development and implementation of a Data Management Plan (DMP) will become mandatory, even if not making research data open; - Emphasis will be placed on supporting as much as possible the proliferation of research data that are as far as possible findable, accessible, interoperable and reusable (FAIR); - Use of trusted repositories and infrastructures connected to EOSC will be encouraged and possibly required in some work programmes depending on the state of deployment of the EOSC-Core functions.

-As concluded in the EOSC co-Programmed Partnership, EOSC can play a fundamental role both in contributing to achieve Horizon Europe's specific objectives, but also in supporting the implementation of the programme's Open Science features and in bringing evidence on
+As concluded in the EOSC co-Programmed Partnership, EOSC can play a fundamental role both in contributing to achieve Horizon Europe's specific objectives, but also in supporting the implementation of the programme's Open Science features and in bringing evidence on Horizon Europe research outputs and underpinning the measuring of progress and evaluation of the difference the framework programme makes.
+At the same time, its domain-agnostic objectives to federate infrastructures and develop a web of FAIR digital objects brings new potential to contribute to the Horizon Europe missions, partnerships and clusters.

-8 For research artefacts, the interpretation of "as closed as necessary" is "as restricted as necessary".
+&lt;sup>8 For research artefacts, the interpretation of "as closed as necessary" is "as restricted as necessary".